-That sums up my list of the 11 affordable hotels that I’ve enjoyed my stay at – I wouldn’t hesitate to return to any of them.
+That sums up my list of the 8 affordable hotels that I’ve enjoyed my stay at – I wouldn’t hesitate to return to any of them.
 As I visit more noteworthy hotels, I’ll add them to this list if I enjoyed my stay.
-It’s no secret that the hospitality industry has been suffering due to the pandemic, so hopefully this listicle has been helpful in helping you guys select the perfect staycation for your needs, and help drive some demand to the abovementioned hotels.
 And if there’s a hotel you think I should review, don’t hesitate to email me at qile@wahsoshiok – I just might review it for you!

 Those interested in booking a stay at any of the abovementioned hotels can do so on the Traveloka app.
 Traveloka constantly has some sort of ongoing promotions, with prices so ridiculously low that I’ve personally booked about 90% of my staycations on Traveloka.
-Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase (with a minimum spending of $100) for new users and $5 off any hotels or attractions purchase (with a minimum spending of $50) for existing users.
-The codes are valid till the end of 2022.
+Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for 10% off any hotels bookings (up to $30 off, with a minimum spending of $100) for new users and $5 off any hotels bookings (with a minimum spending of $50) for existing users.
+The codes are valid till the end of 2023.
 Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 However, this post is not sponsored – I paid my own dime to book and review my staycations.